SiFTW/MitchellLabWebsite/content/post/centre/index.md

 ## Finalising the vision ready to circulate

 # Chapter 3.
-Formally establishing a centre
+Building your centre

 ## Decide what you want from your institution